max3nn/depth-charts/README.md

 1. Players don't have a fixed set of positions, they can change over time.
 Eg, Tom Brady is a QB, but he could be a any other role in future Charts.
 2. The DepthChart Is a relatively fixed size and that Pagination isn't something that is required, now or in the future.
 3. The Challenge doesn't require being able to create new Charts, however they will be seeded.
+4. From the Sample Inputs, there is a depth of '0' used.
+The conclusion from this is that function will run on a base index of 0.
+5. Not of the Samples show any of the plater appended data, for example "BRADY, TOM "
+6. There is no need support casing variations, eg Nhl == NHL.

 ## Conclusions
 1. It was assumed that for this exercise that the positions would be unique, for example.
 In NFL there would only be "TE" position, even though that may not be the case.